 Symptoms of Mania

-During a manic episode, a person may spend excessive amounts of money, engage in promiscuous behavior that they would not frequently participate in, appear narcissistic to the onlooker, and so on.
+During a manic episode, a person may spend excessive amounts of money, engage in promiscuous behavior, and appear narcissistic.
 A manic episode can last for a couple of weeks or a couple of months.
 The symptoms of this illness vary regarding length and severity.
 Most if not all people with Bipolar Disorder have periods where they are asymptomatic, meaning that they aren’t experiencing symptoms.
 If left untreated, however, mania or mixed episodes can result in death by suicide, so it is essential that an individual with Bipolar Disorder receives treatment.

 Symptoms of Depression